- Release tax-free money from your home with Age Partnership Equity Release

 Julia A

 My mother has dementia.
-With my solicitor and my power of attorney, I got equity release on my mother’s house to pay for specialist modifications for her comfort.
+With my solicitor and power of attorney, I arranged an equity release on my mother’s house to pay for specialist modifications to improve her comfort.

 Mrs M from Birmingham

-With no brokers fees and no lenders fees, I got an interest-only retirement mortgage which I pay each month from my private pension.
-The money released went to my daughter for her wedding and deposit for her next house.
+With no broker or lender fees, I got an interest-only retirement mortgage, which I pay each month from my private pension.
+The money released went to my daughter for her wedding and a deposit for her next house.
 She wanted a family, and her flat was too small.

 Mrs E from London

-My mortgage needed to be repaid to the existing lender.
-I thought I was going to lose my house.
-Thanks to Concise I got equity release to pay off my mortgage.
+My mortgage needed to be repaid to the existing lender, and I thought I would lose my house.
+Thanks to Concise, I got an equity release to pay off my mortgage.

 William from London